cmry/omesa/README.md

 ![diagram](http://chris.emmery.nl/dump/shed.png)

+#### Important Note
-**Important Note**: This repository is currently in development, so don't expect any stable functionality until this part is removed. :)
+This repository is currently in development, so don't expect any stable functionality until this part is removed.

-## Dependencies
+#### Dependencies

 shed currently heavily relies on `numpy`, `scipy` and `sklearn`.
 To use [Frog](https://languagemachines.github.io/frog/) as a Dutch back-end, we